fragcolor-xyz/shards/docs/docs/learn/shards/primer/working-with-data.md

 ### Pure Wires

-Pure Wires are Wires that exist in their own scope.
+Pure Wires are Wires that exist in their scope.
 When run from another Wire, they do not copy that Wire's variables.

-To create a Pure Wire, we use [`defpure`](../../../reference/lisp/macros/#defpure).
+To create a Pure Wire, we use `defpure`.

 === "Syntax"
     ```{.clojure .annotate linenums="1"}